 B-17G Flying Fortress

 Wartime Mission: Heavy Bomber bristling with armament with aerodynamic features.
 The first B-17s went into combat in 1941 by the British Royal Air Force.
 In the Pacific theater, they earned a deadly reputation with the Japanese and were legendary for their ability to return home after taking brutal poundings.
 They served in almost every theater of World War II and dropped over 640,000 tons of bombs.
 The B-17G was produced in greater numbers than any other B-17 model with a total of 12,731 aircraft produced by Boeing, Vega, and Douglas.
-Our Sentimental Journey is 1 out of less than ten B-17Gs around the world still flying today and was built in November, 1944.
+Our Sentimental Journey is one of eight B-17Gs around the world still flying today and was built in November, 1944.

 After participating in the Pacific theater of World War II, B-17s were used for other military purposes including photo-mapping, atmospheric nuclear weapon testing drone control, fighting forest fires, and other civilian purposes.

 Number of Passengers: 8